Beth Forester: Always Looking Ahead

 In the early days of her decision to follow photography, Beth put her history degree skills to work and researched.
 She wanted to become a better businessperson, so she looked for such education.
 As a result, she joined PPA in 2000.

 She says that PPA's education has helped her throughout the years, especially when she decided to buy a retail location.
 She had money saved and wanted to make an investment in herself, but it meant going into debt for the first time in about 13 years and putting $225,000 into a business location.
 "I wanted hand-holding.
 I wanted someone to help me see if I was doing the right thing at the right time, transforming my business the right way," Beth adds.
-So, she turned to PPA's Studio Management Services (SMS), and they guided her through the process.
+So, she turned to PPA Business Consulting, and they guided her through the process.

-And now, Beth has become an SMS Consultant herself, ready to give a helping hand to other photographers.
+And now, Beth has become a consultant herself, ready to give a helping hand to other photographers.
 "There are so many people in the photographic industry who have talent but are struggling," adds Beth.
 "I feel that if I can help others—like I was helped—then I can help raise the industry as a whole."

 Key to Success